-For the STAR or Generator Deactivation Assessment, the ISO will use the most recent base case from the Reliability Planning Process, updated in accordance with ISO Procedures for the Reliability Planning Process.
-The study period for a stand-alone Generator Deactivation Assessment will be the four years following the conclusion of the 365-day notice period.
+For the STAR or Generator Deactivation Assessment, the ISO will use the most recent base case from the Reliability Planning Processreliability planning process, updated in accordance with ISO Procedures for the Reliability Planning Process.
+The study period for the assessmenta stand-alone Generator

+Deactivation Assessment will be the five-four years following the conclusion of the 365-day notice period.
 The study period for a STAR will be the five years following the Short-Term Assessment of Reliability Start Date.
-For both types of assessments, the ISO will review key study assumptions with its stakeholders.
+For both types of assessments, the ISO will review the key study assumptions with its stakeholders.

-38.3.5.2 As part of the assessment, the ISO shall review whether any potential Short-Term Reliability Process Need can be addressed through the adoption of alternative ISO or Transmission Owner operating procedures or by updates to Local Transmission Owner Plans, other than an agreement with the Generator addressed in the Generator Deactivation Notice or a Generator already in a

-Mothball Outage, an ICAP Ineligible Forced Outage, or that has been mothballed since before May 1, 2015.
+- 38.3.5.2 As part of the assessment, the ISO shall review whether any potential Generator DeactivationShort-Term Reliability Process Need can be addressed through the adoption of alternative ISO or Transmission Owner operating procedures or by updates to Local Transmission Owner Plans, other than an agreement with the Generator addressed in the Generator Deactivation Notice or a Generator already in a Mothball Outage, an ICAP Ineligible Forced Outage, or that has been mothballed since before May 1, 2015. - 38.3.5.3 Within ninety days of the Short-Term Assessment of ReliabilityGenerator

-38.3.5.3 Within ninety days of the Short-Term Assessment of Reliability Start Date, the ISO shall concurrently notify the Initiating Generator(s) and post on its website the results of the STAR or Generator Deactivation Assessment.
-The assessment will specify: (i) whether one or more Short-Term Reliability Process Need(s) would arise, and (ii) whether the retention of one or more Initiating Generator(s) would resolve, in whole or in part, one or more Short-Term Reliability Process Need(s), and (iii) whether the ISO has determined that any Short-Term Reliability Process Need can be timely addressed in the current or next planning cycle of the biennial Reliability Planning Process, or must be addressed using this Short-Term Reliability Process.
-The Short-Term Reliability Process will conclude if the STAR or Generator Deactivation Assessment: (i) does not identify a Short-Term Reliability Process Need, or (ii) states that a Short-Term Reliability Process Need identified in the assessment will be addressed in the Reliability Planning Process.
-The STAR or Generator Deactivation Assessment will also state whether a Generator Deactivation Reliability Need is only a reliability need on non-BPTFs for which solely the Responsible Transmission Owner may propose a regulated transmission Short-Term Reliability Process Solution.
-Any Generator that the ISO determines is Viable and Sufficient may participate as a Short-Term Reliability Process Solution to part or all of a Short-Term Reliability Process Need, including a Generator Deactivation Reliability Need arising only on the non-BPTFs.
+Deactivation Assessment Start Date, the ISO shall concurrently notify the one or more Generator DeactivationShort-Term Reliability Process Need(s) would arise from an Initiating Generator being Retired, entering into a Mothball Outage, or being unavailable due to an ICAP Ineligible Forced Outage, and (ii) whether the retention of one or more Initiating Generator(s) would resolve, in whole or in part, one or more Short-Term Reliability Process Need(s), and (iii) whether the ISO has determined that any Generator DeactivationShort-Term Reliability Process Need can be timely addressed in the current or next planning cycle of the biennial reliability Reliability planning process Process, or must be addressed using this Generator DeactivationShort-Term Reliability Process.
+The Short-Term Reliability Generator Deactivation Process will conclude if the STAR or Generator Deactivation Assessment: (i) does not identify a Generator DeactivationShort-Term Reliability Process Need, or (ii) states that a Generator DeactivationShort-Term Reliability Process Need identified in the assessment will be addressed in the biennial Reliability Planning Processreliability planning process.
+The STAR or Generator Deactivation Assessment will also state whether the a Generation-Generator Deactivation Reliability Need is only a reliability need on non-BPTFs for which solely the Responsible Transmission Owner may propose a regulated transmission Generator Deactivation SolutionShort-Term Reliability Process Solution.
+Any Generator that the ISO determines is Viable and Sufficient may participate as a Generator Deactivation Solution Short-Term Reliability Process Solution to part or all of a Generator DeactivationShort-Term Reliability Process Need, including a